Employee Policies are flexible rules you can configure to automatically calculate employee overtime, in/out and time range rounding, and more.

 Excluded Cost Codes

-Used for situations where a specific cost code should not have any policy affect it.
-This is intended for cost codes that the employee will track time for, but it will not be counted towards their overtime, such as vacation time.
+Used for situations where a specific cost code should not have any policy affect it, such as overtime, roundings, travel, auto-lunch, etc. This is intended for cost codes that the employee will track time for, but it will not be counted towards their overtime, such as vacation time.

 Rounding policies are utilized where an employee's time should be rounded to the nearest set of minutes or to a specific time.